Skip to content

 The less visible costs matter more.
 Ramp time is six to nine months before a full-time hire is producing.
 Political capital gets spent during the audit phase when the CMO tells the founder that half of what is being done needs to stop.
 Committee drag enters the system because every decision now routes through one more person.
 These are reasons to hire only when the conditions justify the drag.

-What full-time gives you that fractional cannot
+What does full-time give you that fractional cannot?

 The case for full-time gets weak in the sales pitch and strong in the reality of scaling a team.